GreensfingeExperiment/Scenario_2/README.md

 # 📰 Article View Counter – GreenEsfinge Experiment

 This project simulates a simplified article view counter, commonly used in blogs or content platforms.
-It is part of an experiment designed to demonstrate how energy-saving strategies can be integrated into Java applications using the **GreenEsfinge Framework**.
+It is part of an experiment designed to demonstrate how energy-saving strategies can be integrated into Java applications **without** using the **GreenEsfinge Framework**.

 ## 📦 Project Structure